 For persons faced with a serious or potentially terminal illness, they should initiate a discussion with their physician with the idea of jointly signing a document known as “Physician Orders for Life-Sustaining Treatment (“POLST”).
 This is an innovative medical form recently created under California law that allows patients to specify what kind of care they wish at the end of their life.
 The most important feature, and the one that distinguishes it from the Advanced Healthcare Directive, is that the form is signed by the patient’s doctor and becomes an actual physician’s order.
 As such, it carries special weight because it must be honored by all medical personnel involved in treatment.
 Your parents’ physician, rather than any designated agent, would have responsibility for implementing your parents’ wishes.
 By doing this, your parents can relieve you and your siblings of the responsibility of making the final decisions.

-For more information on Advanced Healthcare Directives and the POLST form, click our own article entitled ” New POLST Raises Awareness About End-Of-Life Decisions” or you may contact the Coalition for Compassionate Care of California at 916-489-2222 ( www.capolst.org), or the California Medical Association at 1-800-882-1262.
+For more information on Advanced Healthcare Directives and the POLST form, you may either visit our own website (www.LawyerForSeniors.com) or you may contact the Coalition for Compassionate Care of California at 916-489-2222 ( www.capolst.org), or the California Medical Association at 1-800-882-1262 (www.cmanet.org).

 Remember, that opening this conversation is an act of love for all parties.